seprov/metal-vector-add/README.md

 	I guess CPU-CPU computation would have taken close to an hour for the next largest array.

 	GPU-GPU can compute up to 1000000000 element arrays (10.42998 seconds).
-	The program crashes on addition of the next largest array with the following error:
+	The program crashes on addition of arrays of the next largest size with the following error:

 	Execution of the command buffer was aborted due to an error during execution.
 	Insufficient Memory (00000008:kIOGPUCommandBufferCallbackErrorOutOfMemory)